+Really.
 It’s a tough world out there.

-Or as an established company, you launch a new product and your salespeople take it to a new segment, a new market.
+Or maybe as an established company, you launch a new product and your salespeople take it to a new segment, a new market.

 That early stage is exciting.

-When reality hits, you have choices, of course.
+When reality hits, you have a choice.

 You can keep doing what you’re doing.
-You can do more social media.
-You go to more networking events.

 Your business success depends on your sales success.